antaalt/shader-language-server/README.md

 - **WGSL** uses [naga](https://github.com/gfx-rs/naga) as backend for linting.

 For symbol, the API is relying on abstract syntax tree.
 As we want to support different language, and to ease this process, we are using the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) API (instead of standard API), which generate AST with query support, and is already available in a lot of languages.

+## Binaries

+### Shader language server

+This library is used in a language server as [shader-language-server](https://github.com/antaalt/shader-sense/tree/main/shader-language-server).

+### Shader intrinsic parser

+This library is used to parse intrinsic language documentations with [shader-intrinsic-parser](https://github.com/antaalt/shader-sense/tree/main/shader-intrinsic-parser).

+### Example

+You can find example of the library [here](https://github.com/antaalt/shader-sense/tree/main/shader-sense/examples).

 ## Build for WASI